tommythorn/spleentt-5x8-font/README.md

 While considering a project with a 320 × 128 LCD, I needed the smallest possible readable font that would work here.
 The best two candidates I found were Spleen (5×8) and Creep/Creep2 (5×9).
-Each had their own strenghts and issues, so I decided to create a new font, mostly based on Spleen.
+Each had their own strengths and issues, so I decided to create a new font, mostly based on Spleen.

 All fonts are compromises and the compromises become more severe as we reduce the available resolution.
-The inherent tension between improve the visual appearence and respecting the inter-character spacing is core to all the changes made here.
+The inherent tension between improving the visual appearence and respecting the inter-character spacing is core to all the changes made here.

 While stretching glyphs might make them prettier in isolation, once placed next to other glyphs, the lost whitespace makes for more